ms-jpq/coq_nvim/README.md

 ### Recommended Settings

-There are some common settings recommended by most completion plugins.
+There are some [common settings recommended](https://github.com/ms-jpq/fancy-completion/blob/nvim/lua/fancy-completion/recommends.lua) by most completion plugins.
 I put them in a package.

 Just require it in your `.vimrc` like so:

 ```vimL
 lua require("fancy-completion/recommends").all()
 ```

+### Timeouts

+The default timeout for `LSP` source is very low on purpose (LSP server response is highly server dependent, some are very fast, others are outrageously slow).
+Update it to a higher value if required.

 ### Authoring Clients